surajudamale/missingskill-learning/git.md

 #### Steps of using GIT

 - Git is a distributed version control system.
-- Open an account ongitlab.
+- Open an account on gitlab.
 - I used linux system.
-So i dont want to donload git bash which is basically used to operate git on windows.
+So i don't want to download git bash which is basically used to operate git on windows.

-**Git Commands**
+#### Git Commands

 - At the command line, first verify that you have GIT installed.
 - On all operating System